 - Do I Need a Financial Plan?

 What is Financial Planning?

 Financial planning is the best way to manage the ebb and flow of your financial position.
 It allows you to live comfortably while saving for a rainy day and, eventually, a substantial purchase or retirement.
 Setting up a successful financial plan looks slightly different for everyone.
 This is because of varying financial goals and circumstances.
 However, the general path looks the same.
 Typically speaking, there are six steps to creating a solid financial plan, as listed below.

 Review Your Finances

 How do you know where you want to be without knowing where you are?
-It’s important to review all of your current debts, assets, and spending to see what your finances actually look like.
+It’s important to review all of your current debts, assets, and spending habits to see what your finances actually look like.

 Choose Your Financial Path

 You need to be comfortable with whatever plan you set up.
 If it’s too aggressive, you’ll likely struggle to achieve your goals and become frustrated.
 Be reasonable and realistic with your financial plan.
 Balance matters!